Automattic/vip-go-compatibility-scanner/README.md

 Instead of specifying the whole of GitHub issue body on the command-line, you can place it in a file and use the `--github-issue-body-file` parameter instead.
 The file contents should meet the same requirements as the `--github-issue-body` parameter.
 For example:

 ```
-[...]
-./compatibility-scanner.php ... --github-issue-body-file=/tmp/my-github-issue-body.txt
+./compatibility-scanner.php [...] --github-issue-body-file=/tmp/my-github-issue-body.txt
 ```

-Note: If you want to open up Zendesk tickets later, use the `--zendesk-db` parameter, like this:
+<b>Note: If you want to open up Zendesk tickets later, use the `--zendesk-db` parameter, like this:

 ```
-[...]
-./compatibility-scanner.php ... --zendesk-db=/tmp/zendeskdb.sqlite
+./compatibility-scanner.php [...] --zendesk-db=/tmp/zendeskdb.sqlite
 ```

+You can run many scans in a sequence and then run the Zendesk script.

+You can use the `--dry-run` parameter to do a test run and see how many GitHub issues would be opened.

-### Zendesk functionality
+### Creating Zendesk tickets

-If you wish to also create Zendesk tickets to notify about the issues found, you can use the zendesk-tickets-create.php script:
+If you wish to also create Zendesk tickets to notify about the GitHub issues opened, you can use the zendesk-tickets-create.php script.
+This script will determine, from a CSV file specified, with what users to open up tickets.
+It will attempt to open up only one ticket per user, listing all the GitHub issues opened up earlier by the scanning script.

+Usage is as follow:

 ```
-./zendesk-tickets-create.php --zendesk-access-username="user@email" --zendesk-access-token="xyz" --zendesk-subdomain="myzendesksubdomain" --zendesk-ticket-subject="PHP Upgrade: Issues that need solving" --zendesk-ticket-body="Hi! %linebreak% Some issues were found. %linebreak% See issues here: %github_issues_link%" --zendesk-csv-data-path="file.csv --zendesk-db=/tmp/zendeskdb.sqlite"
+./zendesk-tickets-create.php --vipgoci-path="$HOME/vip-go-ci-tools/vip-go-ci/" --zendesk-subdomain="myzendesksubdomain" --zendesk-access-username="user@email" --zendesk-access-token="xyz"  --zendesk-ticket-subject="PHP Upgrade: Issues that need solving" --zendesk-ticket-body="Hi! %linebreak% Some issues were found. %linebreak% See issues here: %github_issues_link%" --zendesk-ticket-status=PENDING --zendesk-csv-data-path="file.csv --zendesk-db=/tmp/zendeskdb.sqlite"
 ```

 The `--zendesk-ticket-body` parameter supports `%linebreak%` strings, which will be replaced with actual line-breaks.

-You can use the `--zendesk-ticket-body-file` parameter to load the ticket body from a file.
+You can use the `--zendesk-ticket-body-file` parameter to load the ticket body from a file instead.
 Line breaks will be preserved.

 The `--zendesk-ticket-tags` parameter is optional and supports a comma separated list of tags to be added.

+The `--zendesk-ticket-group-id` parameter is optional as well, and expects an integer.

 The `--zendesk-csv-data-path` parameter should point to a CSV file that is used to pair together the repository and the email address used as assignee of the Zendesk ticket.
 The CSV should look like this: